wolfrage76/windows-plotman/README.md

 This is a tool for managing Chia based on Plotman (https://github.com/ericaltendorf/plotman)

 This is a work in progress.
-Please see the original version for linux for additional info:
+Please see the original linux version for additional info:

 https://github.com/ericaltendorf/plotman